 • withdrawal from class with planned learning activities;

-• suspension (with the option of attendance in the Alternative to Suspension Program); and
+• suspension (with the option of attendance in the Alternative Suspension Program); and

 • expulsion.